-Lala Kent Enjoys ‘Date Night,’ Gets Hounded About Her Allegedly Married Boyfriend Randall — And Chad Johnson
+Lala Kent Enjoys ‘Date Night,’ Gets Hounded About Her Allegedly Married Boyfriend Randall And Chad Johnson

 Lala Kent has been facing rumors, which she claims are false, of having a married boyfriend for months.

-Since Lala Kent failed to share the identity of her mystery man on Vanderpump Rules, several of her co-stars, including Scheana Marie Shay, Stassi Schroeder, Kristen Doute and Jax Taylor, claimed the man, who they also failed to identify, was married and ever since, rumors of his possible identity have been swirling.
+Since Lala Kent failed to share the identity of her mystery man on Vanderpump Rules, several of her co-stars, including Scheana Marie Shay, Stassi Schroeder, Kristen Doute and Jax Taylor, claimed the man, who they also failed to identify, was married.
+As a result, rumors of his possible identity have been swirling.

 Following a number of online reports claiming Randall Emmett may be secretly dating Lala Kent, the reality star once again sparked rumors of her romance.

-“Date night,” Lala Kent wrote on Instagram on January 25 along with a photo of herself lighting what may have been a rolled cigarette or joint.
+“Date night,” Lala Kent wrote on Instagram on January 25 along with a photo of herself lighting what may have been a hand-rolled cigarette or joint.

 In the comments section of the photo, some of Lala Kent’s fans and followers mentioned the possibility of her mystery man being former NFL star Chad Johnson, aka Ochocinco.
 However, according to his Instagram account, he was in Miami at the time.